words by Elle Stanger (she/they)

 For our mental, sexual, and social health, porn must be as diverse in its portrayal of activities as it is in bodies, abilities, gender, and orientation.
 Queer porn is important to remind queer folks that they exist and are normal.
 Fat porn is important.
 Black and POC-directed porn is important.
 Trans porn is important.
 Porn created by people with physical disabilities is important.
 This is the content that is getting harder to create and to find.

-For our mental, sexual, and social health, porn must be as diverse in its portrayal of activities as it is in bodies, abilities, gender, and orientation.
+For our mental, sexual & social health, porn must be as diverse in its portrayal of activities as it is in bodies, abilities, gender & orientation.

 Meanwhile, large porn companies with millions of followers are deemed “safer” and more “verifiable” by social media platforms than an independent creator.
 The thought being that an independent creator could be a victim of sex trafficking, so social media platforms will remove them rather than take the time to verify or ask.

-In actuality, a bill purported to help victims of trafficking and bring justice to the pimps made real victims harder to find since so many consensual creators are now being scrutinized by the same standards as you would use for a victim of trafficking.
+In actuality, a bill purported to help victims of sex trafficking made real victims harder to find since so many consensual creators are now being scrutinized by the same standards as you would use for a victim of sex trafficking.
 Quite simply, criminalizing consensual sex work hurts a lot of people.

 As a porn creator, I want people to know what real sex can and does look like.
 Sometimes I show a safeword negotiation; I don't cut all the scenes where I ask for lube or a lighter touch.
 My partners and I are able to discuss our STI history and our boundaries.
 Essentially, porn can be an amazing tool if you handle it ethically.